yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 As the VRAM fills up, an AMD card will get slower and slower until it stops working and crashes yuzu, while an NVIDIA GPU would corrupt the entire desktop, taking all the displays with it.

-Using the ASTC re-compression option goes a long way to avoiding this problem.
+Using the ASTC recompression option goes a long way to avoiding this problem.
 But if it does happen, it can still cause a system lock or reboot, so we need a way to mitigate this while NVIDIA investigates the issue.

 {{< single-title-imgs-compare